hurxl/Red2D/README.md

 This package can
 - Load 2D scattering patterns (32bit signed integer tiff)
-- Display 2D tiff images and 1D I-q profiles
+- Display 2D images and 1D I-q profiles
 - Get beam center and SDD by fitting standard sample (AgBh)
 - Make and apply mask on images
 - Perform circular average or sector average with proper mask